-Thus, it is important that you too develop real world skills that will help you contribute to those early days of your company.
-These skills could range from programming to graphic design to marketing know-how to having people skills.
+Thus, it is important that you too develop real-world skills that will help you contribute to those early days of your company.
+These skills could range from programming to graphic design to marketing know-how to have people skills.
 (I rank them in no particular order)

 “Work like there is someone working 24 hours a day to take it away from you.”

 In 2015, when Pathao was starting out we had a team size of 3/4 people.
 It was Elius, Adnan, Wasif, and myself.
 We had to build our business model, build our technology stack, hire delivery agents, get clients, do social media, maintain our office space, do accounting, do customer service, get legal documents, and a myriad of other big and small chores- all with 4 people.

 It’s like those games where an endless number of things keep falling from the sky and you have to keep moving to catch them.
 Drop one, and game over.

 Given we had all these tasks and only a quartet team – we had to work REALLY long hours.
 I clocked in 12-hour work days (10am-10pm) and often delivered packages on my way home.
 I did this not for days or weeks but for months.
 We all did this.

 This meant sacrificing a social life and spending less time with our families.
 For me, this also meant less time to study for school (or less time to sleep, really).